Axiom Geomatics logo

 Step 2: Data Analysis and Mapping

-Once the field data is collected, surveyors transfer the information into a digital product.
+nce the field data is collected, surveyors transfer the information into a digital product.
 Computer-aided design (CAD) software is commonly used to generate a detailed plot plan.
-This software allows for integration and editing of survey data, and design of new structures, clear annotations, and the ability to adjust plans as needed.
-Incorporating data on easements, right of ways, utilities, and drainage systems ensures the plan is both comprehensive and functional.
+This software allows for integration and editing of survey data, design of new structures, clear annotations, and the ability to adjust plans as needed.
+Incorporating data on easements, right-of-ways, utilities, and drainage systems ensures the plan is comprehensive and functional.

 Step 3: Collaboration with Experts